cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

             .append(nym_secret)
 ```

-This operation makes use of `CoreProofGenWithPseudonym` as defined in (#core-proof-generation).
+This operation makes use of `CoreProofGenWithNym` as defined in (#core-proof-generation).

 Further more, the call to the `BBS.CoreProofGen` operation at step 10 of the `BlindProofGen` Procedure will be substituted with a call to `CoreProofGenWithNym` operation, defined in Section (#core-proof-generation).
 More specifically, step 11 of `BlindProofGen` will be substituted by the following step.